 There are several different types of corn planters available on the market today, each with its own unique strengths and weaknesses.
 The type of corn planter you choose will depend on your specific needs and budget as well as how much experience you have using these kinds of machines.

 There are three main types of corn planters:

 - Tandem: Tandem corn planters have two rows at once and can be used for small or large acreages.
-These are the most common type of planter on the market today.
+It is the most common type of planter on the market today.

 - Single Row: Single row corn planters only have one row, but they can be used on larger acreages.
 This is usually used in areas where there is no need for multiple rows and more seeds are needed per acreage.

 - Drill Seeders: Drill seeders are typically used in smaller areas with less seeds per acreage because they plant one seed every few inches instead of one seed every inch or two as tandem and single row corn planters do.

 When you’re shopping for a corn planter, there are several things you should keep in mind.

 This is the width between the rows of corn that you’ll be planting.
 It’s important to have the correct planter width because too wide and you’ll waste space, too narrow and your yield will suffer.
 The most common sizes are 30″ or 36″.

 2. Row Spacing